-The short video below shows a recent installation of a Bafang BBS01B 36v 250w on to an HP Velotechnik Grasshopper recumbent bike.
+The short video below shows a recent installation of a Bafang BBS01B 36v 250w onto an HP Velotechnik Grasshopper recumbent bike.

-The main criteria for installation is the same as with the Tongsheng.
+The main criteria for installation are the same as with the Tongsheng.
 The motor shaft will fit a standard 68mm BSA threaded bottom bracket shell.
 The one important consideration is to make sure that the motor is secured tightly so it does not pivot in the BB shell.
-The mounting plate provided by Bafang will go some way to prevent the motor from moving, but you will definitely want to have a Bafang lockring spanner in your toolkit just in case you need to tighten the motor.
+The mounting plate provided by Bafang will go some way to prevent the motor from moving, but you will want to have a Bafang lockring spanner in your toolkit just in case you need to tighten the motor.